whiteshadowofficial/Jessi-WhatsApp-Bot-MD/README.md

 `WhatsApp` name, its variations and the logo are registered trademarks of Facebook.
 We have nothing to do with the registered trademark
 .

+> The project was created by Mr.White Shadow

 *||Copyright © 2021 All right reserved||*